Naereen/My-Own-HandWriting-Font/README.md

     | |_) | |_) | | | | |  _| |_) |  _| \___ \___ \
     |  __/|  _ <| |_| | |_| |  _ <| |___ ___) |__) |
     |_|   |_| \_\\___/ \____|_| \_\_____|____/____/

+## How?
+- So far, I have tried [Calligraphr](https://www.calligraphr.com/en/webapp/), only the free plan.
+See [the FAQ](https://www.calligraphr.com/en/docs/faq/#faq-common-problems) if needed.

 ---